-Kids couldn’t care less about eating nutrient-rich vegetables, but, asks dietitian and nutritionist Skye Swaney, could ‘hiding the vegies’ actually be detrimental in the longer term?
+Kids couldn’t care less about eating nutrient-rich vegetables, so it can be tempting to blitz and bury them within meals.
+But, asks dietitian and nutritionist Skye Swaney, could ‘hiding the vegies’ actually be detrimental in the longer term?

 We’re often told that kids need to eat around five serves of vegetables each day, equivalent to two-and-a-half cups, but this can seem laughable to the parent of a child who flatly refuses to even look at a vegetable.
 The saying ‘easier said than done’ has never been truer.